KrautKing123/WIFI-DeauthAttack.Simple-BruteForce-Joint-Attack-Suite/Pick-Up-To-Use/Standalone-Tools_CanBe-Used-Independently/Password-Generator/Readme.md

 Finished writing 2592 passwords to password.txt
 Program finished.
 ```
-You can expect to find results like the following in the output file:
+You might expect to find results like the following in the output file:

 ```text
 ...